getsentry/sentry/README.rst

 Notable Changes
 ###############

+* 2.1.0 There is no longer a middleware.
+Instead, we use a fallback exception handler which catches all.
 * 2.0.0 Added `checksum` column to Error.
 Several indexes were created.
 Checksum calculation slightly changed.
 * 1.4.0 Added `logger` column to both Error and ErrorBatch. `traceback` and `class_name` are now nullable.
 * 1.3.0 Added `level` column to both Error and ErrorBatch.